How to Increase Website Traffic

 Google Ads tend to be a bit more tailored than some social media ads because you’re bidding on keywords that people are searching for at the time.
 You know your customer is actively looking for something related to your business.
 Some of the other paid channels aren’t as tailored to the searcher – you’re trying to interrupt someone while they're doing something else, catch their attention, and get them to buy your product, sign up for your webinar, etc.

 Social Media paid traffic.
-Most major social media channels also have paid traffic options, meaning you can buy ads from their platform and have your content shown to more people.
+Most major social media channels also have paid traffic options, meaning you can buy ads from their platform and show your content to more people.

 • Meta Ads – Facebook and Instagram ads have long been favored by entrepreneurs because of the data and targeting available through the platform; however, this is changing; a lot of the detailed targeting options have been removed due to consumer privacy concerns, but you can still target relevant traffic via Facebook and Instagram.
 Some of their more popular ad sets no longer send the traffic directly to your website.
 If your main goal is to drive traffic to your website, be sure you’re choosing an objective that includes sending traffic off the platform to your site, but be aware that their #1 focus is to keep people on the platform so your ad costs can be higher with an ad that takes someone away from Facebook or Instagram.